infinition/AcidLuna/README.md

 # AcidLuna

-AcidLuna is a Windows-based project built with Rust.
-It leverages the `windows` crate to interact with Win32 APIs for keyboard, mouse, and window management.
-Created to solve the lack of drag and drop support and right click support using LunaDisplay from iPad to windows.
+AcidLuna is a lightweight background utility for Windows, built in Rust, designed to enhance the experience of using **LunaDisplay** with an iPad.

+It specifically solves the lack of native drag-and-drop and right-click support when using an iPad as a secondary display for Windows.

+## How it Works

+AcidLuna runs silently in your system tray (look for the crescent moon icon) and intercepts specific keyboard inputs to simulate mouse actions:

+- **Drag & Drop**: Hold the **Left CTRL** key to simulate holding down the Left Mouse Button.
+This allows you to perform drag-and-drop operations easily using the iPad's touch interface or Apple Pencil.
+- **Right Click**: Press the **Globe key** (which Windows maps to **Caps Lock**) to trigger a Right Click at the current cursor position.
+AcidLuna intercepts this key to prevent toggling Caps Lock while providing the right-click functionality.

 ## Features

-- Native Windows API integration.
+- **Stealth Mode**: Runs without a terminal window, living entirely in the system tray.
+- **System Tray Menu**: Right-click the crescent moon icon to exit the application.
-- Built with Rust for performance and safety.
+- **Low Latency**: Built with Rust and native Win32 hooks for near-instant response.
+- **Custom Icon**: Integrated crescent moon icon for both the executable and the tray.

 ## Prerequisites